Civil Discourse as a Path to Hearing Others’ Hopes & Fears

 Events in recent months have demonstrated that, while a society may value a particular ideal, concept, or practice, the integration of beliefs and behaviors is not a punctuated or isolated occurrence.
 Habits of thought and action are formed over years and lifetimes of experiences, including conversations.

-Integral to a functioning society is understanding that conflicting needs will exist in a community and courageously hearing one another’s fears, challenges, and desires without accusing and attacking them.
+Integral to a functioning society is understanding that conflicting needs exist in a community, and courageously hearing one another’s fears, challenges, and desires without accusing and attacking them.
 While we pursue competing goals at times, we can live without unceasing strife and resentment, without a pervasive, gnawing sense of scarcity, and without destructive isolation.

 The silver lining in any challenging time is taking a moment to reflect on how we spend our lives.
 This historic time is such a moment—it provides a unique opportunity to consider our values and what is important to us.
 Many of us are feeling angry, frustrated, fearful and not super-hopeful about climate or a variety of other issues impacting our communities and nation.
 We have a sense of urgency about addressing racial justice, climate change, gun safety, immigration, healthcare and so many other important issues and cannot see the way forward.
 Through civil discourse—honest and authentic conversations with each other—we can become energized and hopeful as we move forward through this challenging time.